 When you attempt to cast an A-List, bonafide movie star, it is usually to raise the profile and budget of your project.

-Unknown or undiscovered talent is certainly the most affordable and you may get the credit for discovering the next big thing.
+Unknown or undiscovered talent is certainly the most affordable, they bring their own mystique, and you may get credit for discovering the next big thing.